laracuentepedro/ricahs-plants/README.md

 Planned enhancements include:
 - Plant search and filtering capabilities
 - Order processing system
+- Integration of email into the authentication flow

 ## Updates
 This README will be updated as new features are added to the app.